Why CDN clients are Migrating to Amazon CloudFront

 With a completed comprehensive migration plan, including detailed action items and their order of execution, the migration becomes a straightforward process.

-Prioritize the use of Infrastructure as Code (IaC) tools and avoid manual edits.
-Ideally, deployments should be done using a tool like Terraform or CloudFormation.
+- Prioritize the use of Infrastructure as Code (IaC) tools and avoid manual edits.
+Ideally, deployments should be done using a tool like Terraform or AWS CloudFormation.

 Conclusion